webplatform/docs/apis/web_animations/KeyframeEffect/index.md

 ### Methods

-API Name
-:   Summary

 [clone](/apis/web_animations/AnimationEffect/clone)
 :   Creates and returns a new object of the same type as this object's most-derived interface such that it will produce the same output as this object.

 ### Events

 *No events.*

-**Needs Examples**: This section should include examples.